KendricksLCamille/ProjectList/readme.md

 - https://news.ycombinator.com/item?id=16180936
 - https://meeksfamily.uk/~michael/data/2016-04-29-solving-problems.pdf
 - Maybe add the ability to use sftp to perform live data alteration like with online google Doc or Microsoft office suite

+## Unified Record Tracking for Ketro Care Inc
+- Call it "Medical Software Provider"
+- As of 2025, the healthcare software development market is highly competitive, with several prominent companies leading the way.
+Here are some of the top medical software providers:
+- Research Topics

+	Epic: Known for its comprehensive EHR software, "Epic EHR," which is widely used by top-ranked US hospitals and medical schools.
+Epic offers integrated healthcare information systems, including patient records, billing, scheduling, and clinical decision support.
+The company has been recognized as the Best in KLAS for overall software suite for 13 consecutive years.

+	Cerner: A leading provider of healthcare information technology solutions, including EHR systems, revenue cycle management, and clinical decision support tools.
+Cerner was acquired by Oracle in 2021 for $28.3 billion, further solidifying its position in the market.
+	athenahealth: Specializes in cloud-based EHR systems, practice management, revenue cycle management, and patient engagement tools.
+The company has won numerous awards for its culture, solutions, customer service, and commitment to diversity.

+	Siemens Healthineers: A major player in medical technology, offering EHR systems, laboratory information systems, and healthcare analytics tools.
+Their solutions aim to improve patient outcomes and operational efficiency.

+	eClinicalWorks: Provides EHR systems and practice management solutions for ambulatory care settings.
+Their software includes patient engagement tools, telehealth solutions, and population health management capabilities.

+	Veradigm: Offers a wide range of healthcare technology solutions, including EHR systems, practice management systems, and patient engagement platforms.
+Veradigm is committed to supporting healthcare providers in delivering their best clinical and financial performance.

+	McKesson: A diversified healthcare company that provides pharmaceutical distribution, medical supplies, and healthcare software development.
+Their solutions include EHR systems, revenue cycle management software, and clinical decision support tools.

+	KMS Healthcare: A renowned company that provides innovative tools and expertise for creating industry-leading health solutions.
+They offer a comprehensive range of services, including management, care delivery, data analytics, and patient experience.

+	Wipro: A multinational corporation that develops software for various industries, including healthcare.
+Wipro offers revenue cycle management systems, interoperability solutions, Medicaid platform, enrollment and billing, and healthcare insurance exchanges.

+	GE Healthcare: A subsidiary of General Electric, GE Healthcare provides medical equipment and healthcare information technology solutions.
+They have been developing AI-based software in collaboration with Spectronic Medical.